-This is basically Pragues version of the Eiffel Tower.
-We got the metro to the top of the hill and decide we would walk back down.
-As we climbed our way up the 299 steps we discovered Lucy’s fear of heights and mine still very much exists.
-Beth then did her best to distract us from looking through the gaps in the steps.
-The view from the top was worth it, you can see all the way to the highest mountain in the Czech Republic.
+Pertin Hill observation tower is basically Prague’s version of the Eiffel Tower.
+We decided to get the metro to the top and save our legs to walk back down.
+As we climbed our way up the 299 steps, me and Lucy suddenly started to feel very anxious as we realised we both had a fear of heights.
+Beth did her best to distract us from looking through the gaping gaps in the steps to the massive drop below.
+The view from the top made this all worthwhile, you can see all the way to the highest mountain in the Czech Republic.

-Climbing back down the tower we decided to get some ice cream and walk through the gardens.
-We were greeted with a very peculiar site, a grown man was sat on the floor in the middle of the road wearing a bird’s beak with no explanation.
+After climbing back down the tower, we decided to get some ice cream as a reward and walk around the gardens.
+In the gardens we were greeted with a very peculiar sight, a grown man was sat on the floor in the middle of the road wearing a birds beak.
+There was no explanation, no sign, and he wasn’t asking for any money.
 I feel like nothing in Eastern Europe is surprising and everything weird is just accepted and ignored.

-Walking back down and through the streets of Prague we managed to get incredibly lost, they all twist and connect via side passages.
-I mean where are the romans and their straight roads when you need them.
+Walking home through the streets of Prague, we managed to get incredibly lost.
+All the streets twist and turn and connect to side passages.
+I mean, where are the Romans and their straight roads when you need them!
 The upside of this is I finally got to sample the traditional Czech pastry, Trdelník.
 It’s rolled out dough wrapped around a stick and sprinkled with sugar and cinnamon.
-There are multiple street carts selling it, but I would recommend avoiding any in popular tourist areas as the prices tend to be far higher.
+Multiple street carts sell it, but I would recommend avoiding any in popular tourist areas as the prices tend to be far higher.

-Finally making it back to the hostel as very sweaty messes, Beth randomly declared that she wanted to wash her body in a weird voice, rather than shower.
-This has now caught on and we all refer to showering as washing our bodies.
+Finally making it back to the hostel as very sweaty messes, Beth randomly declared that she wanted to ‘wash her body’ in a weird voice, rather than a just saying have a shower.
+This term has now caught on, and we all refer to showering as ‘washing our bodies’.